Radula: Anatomy and method of functioning

 The odontophore is movable and protractible, and the radula itself is movable over the odontophore.
 Through this action the radular teeth are being erected.
 The tip of the odontophore then scrapes the surface, while the teeth cut and scoop up the food and convey the particles through the esophagus to the digestive tract.

 In a flexoglossate radula (the primitive condition), the teeth flex outwards to the sides as they round the tip of the odontophore, before flexing back inwards.
 In the derived stereoglossate condition, the teeth do not flex.

 These actions continually wear down the frontal teeth.
 New teeth are continuously formed at the posterior end of the buccal cavity in the radular sac.
 They are slowly brought forward to the tip by a slow forward movement of the ribbon, to be replaced in their turn when they are worn out.

 Teeth-production is rapid (some species produce up to five rows per day).
 The radular teeth are produced by odontoblasts, cells in the radular sac.

 The number of teeth present depends on the species of mollusk and may number more than 100000.
 Large numbers of teeth in a row (actually v-shaped on the ribbon in many species) is presumed to be a more primitive condition, but this may not always be true.

 The greatest number of teeth per row is found in Pleurotomaria (deep water gastropods in an ancient lineage) which has over 200 teeth per row (Hyman, 1967).

 The shape and arrangement of the radular teeth is an adaptation to the feeding regimen of the species.

 The teeth of the radula are lubricated by the mucus of the salivary gland, just above the radula.
-Food particles are trapped into this sticky mucus, smoothing the progress of food into the esophagus.
+Food particles are trapped into this sticky mucus, smoothing the progress of transferring food into the esophagus.

 Certain gastropods use their radular teeth to hunt other gastropods and bivalve mollusks, scraping away the soft parts for ingestion.
 Cone shells have a single radular tooth, that can be thrust like a harpoon into its prey, releasing a neurotoxin.